learning-at-home/hivemind/README.md

   You can configure WSL to use GPU following [this guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) by NVIDIA.
   After CUDA toolkit is installed, you can [setup Anaconda for linux](https://www.anaconda.com/products/individual), then [install pytorch using conda](https://pytorch.org/get-started/locally/) and `pip install hivemind`.
-  If you don't need GPU support, you can also run without WSL using [Kitematic](https://kitematic.com/) with the [same Docker image]((https://hub.docker.com/r/learningathome/hivemind)) as on macOS.

 ## Documentation